 Lending Library Project

-The Office of Sustainability collaborated with the Office of Residential Education & Living (REAL) to establish the Lending Library, which is located on the first floor of Katherine Blunt House.
+The Office of Sustainability collaborated with the Office of Residential Education & Living (REAL) to establish the Lending Library, located on the first floor of Katharine Blunt (KB) House.
 The Lending Library was created to provide textbooks free of charge to students on campus to students for a semester or a period of time.
 The books mainly come from the Give N Go Program (learn more about Give N Go above) and retired professors.
 The goals of the Lending Library are to help students save money by avoiding the purchase of expensive textbooks, as well as diverting usable books from the waste stream.
 The program's goals directly support College's commitment to holistic sustainability.
-The Office of Sustainability has developed a Lending Library Fellow, who is responsible for organizing and facilitating the Lending Library, with support from the Senior Fellow of Community Collaborations.
+The Office of Sustainability has developed a Lending Library Fellow who is responsible for organizing and facilitating the Lending Library with support from the Senior Fellow of Community Collaborations.

 New London County Food Policy Council (NLCFPC)

 The New London County Food Policy Council is made up of a group of community organizations that are working collaboratively to transform the region's food system for improved health outcomes through policy advocacy and program innovation, alignment and support.
 The NLCFPC collaborates with local farmers, community members, institutions and local businesses to increase food security by supporting sustainable agriculture in New London.
 The Office of Sustainability serves in a partnership with the NLCFPC to support the organization’s mission of developing a resilient local food system.
 A New London County Food Policy Council Fellow position was developed within the office to support the work of the NLCFPC’s three working groups: 1) Agriculture 2) Food Insecurity; and 3) Health and Nutrition.
 Additionally, the Sustainability Officer chairs the Agriculture Working Group of the NLCFPC.